 Next, let’s talk about working smarter, not harder

 Sounds obvious, right?
 You’d think so, but not maximizing your productivity is an easy trap to fall into.
 Let’s say you’re filling out surveys online.
 After the first one, you get distracted and end up down a YouTube rabbit hole.
 But at least you did some “work” in the hour, right?
 Well, if you’re making $4 per survey, that hour may not be as successful as you’d like to believe.
 If you’re losing track of the hours you’re putting into your side job, if it’s taking months to build and deducts time and emotional resources, then maybe it’s not working for you – you’re working very hard for it.
 Your side job is most effective when it a). translates into a decent hourly rate and b). lets you earn money when you wouldn’t usually be doing so.

 Queue online ESL teaching.
 If you’re taking three classes before your regular job begins and another three when you get back home, you’re essentially adding three extra hours worth of revenue per day – from dead time!
 And when you can take as many classes as you want, suddenly you’re able to manage your workload to cover more costs when you need to or relax more when you deserve it.

 Finally, VIPKid’s got your back!

 We’ll pop in a little self-promotion disclaimer here.
 But seriously, if over 70,000 other people are teaching with VIPKid, there’s got to be something to it.
 Right?
 Controlling your schedule and adjusting your working hours week-to-week means earning-as-you-work.
 It’s the ultimate in actively managing your own earning potential.
-And at up to $22 an hour, it’s nothing to be laughed off either.
+And earn $15-$22 an hour, it’s nothing to be laughed off either.
 With the difference in time zones between North America and China, you can earn money before your working hours have even begun!